davidrichards/davidrichards.github.io/_posts/2019-11-15-gold-standard-topic-model.markdown

 Very little discussion is made on the timing and performance of these models in production.
 Measure how long it takes to prepare, train, and predict using these models.
 Measure the preprocessing time as well, as that must be applied to documents predicted in production.

 Most people use deep learning for topic modeling.
 Some of this is inherent in the large language models like BERT or Albert, but people also treat topics as a distinct task.
 Build deep topic models as well as generative models to see how well topics can be used in production.

+Using topic modeling in labs is the best way to create a practical tool out of these algorithms and ideas.

 In Branch, use the context of events to evaluate topic models on the event prompts.
 This information can be transferred to document processing tools.